leira-sanchez/aws-notes/vpcs.md

 * Highly Available

 * Allow communication between instances in your VPC and services without imposing availability risks or bandwidth constraints on your network traffic

+## Elastic Network Interfaces (ENI)
+Allows an instance to communicate with other netowrk resources including AWS services, other instances, on-premises servers, and the Internet.
+Also makes it possible for you to connect to the OS running on your instance to manage it.
+* Can exist independently of an instance

+* Must have at least one security group associated with it but can have multiple as well